 Technically, “organic mattress” is a misnomer, because there is no organic certification standard for mattresses per se.
 The phrase is nonetheless widely used to describe a class of mattresses that is designed to minimize or eliminate synthetic ingredients and chemical additives with a goal of providing a healthy environment for sleeping.
 Typically, renewable natural ingredients such as natural latex (from rubber trees), organically grown cotton, and mindfully produced wool are used in the construction.
 Natural materials are used for several reasons.
 In addition to health concerns, petrochemical inputs (e.g. for polyurethane foam or memory foam) are avoided for sustainability reasons, as they are not renewable.
-In addition, it is desirable for the product to be compostable or recyclable at the end of its life (other than for removed steel springs, mattress materials are rarely recyclable today).
+In addition, it is desirable for the product to be compostable or recyclable at the end of its life.

 What makes a mattress “healthy”?